rachmiel/110-fall-2017/weekly_materials/week1/commExercise.md

 7. Configure your Slack notifications.
 You can change the "do not disturb" window (by default it's set from 10pm to 8am), and/or change notification preferences on a channel by channel basis.
 (Because the #announcements channel is used only by the professor for class-wide announcements, it's not a good idea to mute that channel.)

-8. Before you leave class, show the professor or TA that you've successfully integrted Google Drive with Slack.
+8. Before you leave class, show the professor or TA that you've successfully integrated Google Drive with Slack.

 ***If you have an iOS or Android mobile device, I highly recommend installing the Slack app so that you don't have to be in front of a computer to get notifications!***